-Why Choose Rosenthal Barbieri To Handle My Case?
+Why Choose Rosenthal Kalabus & Thierrian To Handle My Case?

-Rosenthal Barbieri is the largest criminal defense firm in Collin County.
+Rosenthal Kalabus & Thierrian is the largest criminal defense firm in Collin County.
 Because of our size, clients enjoy the benefit of multiple attorneys collaborating together on their case.

 Founding Partner Jeremy Rosenthal is Board Certified in Criminal Law by the Texas Board of Legal Specialization.
 Roughly 1 percent of attorneys are Board Certified.